 New IE flaw could enable phishing attacks

 Microsoft customers are waiting for a patch to fix the already-exploited createTextRange flaw in Internet Explorer.
-But now it appears they
+But now it appears they have a new security hole to worry about, and it remains to be seen if this one will be addressed in next week's scheduled browser fix.

 A vulnerability researcher by the name of Hai Nam Luke has discovered a race condition that appears when browser windows load Web content and Macromedia Flash files.
 A race condition occurs when a device or system simultaneously tries to perform two or more operations that must be performed in sequence.
 Malicious people could exploit the flaw to conduct spoofing and phishing attacks.
 An attacker could spoof the address bar of the browser, causing a user to trust the spoofed domain.